Back

 "If we present ourselves as artists who are able to see and create artistic work based on things of beauty in the real world, we hope that those who see our work will believe that it is honest.
 (And "honest" is not the same as "perfect objective analog" .....).
 In other words, they look at our work and trust that the place shown, the light under which the photograph was made, the conjunction of seemingly miraculous elements, and our vision are connected to real experiences and things and places.
 They can and should accept and even expect that we take steps to enhance and optimize the presentation of the images so that they will be effective as photographs or as photographic prints, but they presume that we enhance more than we invent.
 In fact, I think that many of us - even those of us who are perfectly happy to optimize images in these rather common ways - believe that we are presenting "subjectively truthful" images of things.
 Viewers grant us trust that our vision is special and that we see in the real world things that others might miss and that we see them in ways that others might not share."

 I would say that an attempt needs to be made to balance the creative possibilities offered by digial manipulation (the prerogative of the artist) against the risk of destroying the essential truthfullness of the image (the prerogative of the viewing human being).
+The viewer expects the work to have been altered enough to replicate the subjective experience/thoughts of the artist, but the viewer should not be fed artificial delusions.
+Technological mental illness should not be our ultimate goal here.

 1. Arch of the Milky Way montages (AOFTMW)